Chris Godwin Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 - Godwin has been the target of 46 of his team's 270 passing attempts this season, or 17.0% of the target share.

-- With 12 targets in the red zone this season, Godwin has been on the receiving end of 26.1% of his team's 46 red zone pass attempts.
+- Godwin has seen the ball thrown his way 12 times in the red zone this season, 26.1% of his team's 46 red zone pass attempts.

-- The Buccaneers have thrown the ball in 66.8% of their plays from scrimmage this year while running the ball 33.2% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Buccaneers, who rank third in the NFL in points scored, have dropped back to pass 66.8% of the time while running the ball 33.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Bears.